Mars Reconnaissance Orbiter: Mission objectives

-MRO played a key role in choosing safe landing sites for the Phoenix lander (2008), Mars Science Laboratory / Curiosity rover (2012), InSight lander (2018), and the Mars 2020 / Perseverance rover (2021).
+MRO played a key role in choosing safe landing sites for the Phoenix lander in 2008, Mars Science Laboratory / Curiosity rover in 2012, InSight lander in 2018, and the Mars 2020 / Perseverance rover in 2021.

 Launch and orbital insertion

 On August 12, 2005, MRO was launched aboard an Atlas V-401 rocket from Space Launch Complex 41 at Cape Canaveral Air Force Station.
 The Centaur upper stage of the rocket completed its burns over a 56-minute period and placed MRO into an interplanetary transfer orbit towards Mars.

 MRO cruised through interplanetary space for seven and a half months before reaching Mars.
 While en route, most of the scientific instruments and experiments were tested and calibrated.
 To ensure proper orbital insertion upon reaching Mars, four trajectory correction maneuvers were planned and a fifth emergency maneuver was discussed.
 However, only three trajectory correction maneuvers were necessary, which saved 27 kg of fuel that would be usable during MRO's extended mission.